slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

-# ROS Jazzy "Clean Machine" - setup from scratch
+# Setup Desktop ROS Jazzy "Clean Machine" from scratch

+We set up a new Desktop PC to become a ROS playground machine, and a Ground Station for our robots.

 ## Installing Ubuntu 24.04 LTS ("Noble")

-Install "server" from DVD
+Install "server" image from DVD:

        https://ubuntu.com/download/server

-Or, go for Desktop and skip the next section (if your machine can boot up from USB media)
+Or, if your machine can boot up from USB media, go for Desktop image and skip the next section

        https://ubuntu.com/download/desktop

-### expanding "server" edition to "desktop":
+### Expanding "server" edition to "desktop":
 ```
 sudo apt update
 sudo apt upgrade